 Peripheral Nervous System

 The Peripheral Nervous System is a collection of organic ganglia -- biological tissue masses -- that sends messages to and from the brain and give responses to stimuli.
-Spread throughout the body from the CNS, the PNS is a network of neurons, both sensory and motor.
-Sensory neurons send out information about a stimulus to the CNS; motor neurons take action through muscles and glands.
+Spread throughout the body from the CNS, the PNS is a network of neurons that are classified by the function they provide.
+Sensory neurons send out information about a stimulus to the CNS.
+Motor neurons take action through muscles and glands.
 Imagine a parcel delivery service that both sends and receives packages constantly and instantaneously, and you have a picture of the nervous system's mode of operation.

 How the System Works